kevindierkx/laravel-domain-parser/README.md

 ### Scheduling

-It is, however, recommended to schedule this command so you don't have to manually run `domain-parser:resfresh` everytime you need to update your cache or directly when a user interact with your application on production.
+It is recommended to schedule the refresh command so you don't have to manually run `domain-parser:refresh` every time you need to update your cache.

 The command can be scheduled in Laravel's console kernel, just like any other command.